top of page

 Participant in the research and curatorial residency Ūmėdė at Sodas 2123 in Vilnius, Lithuania, organised by Gailė Griciūtė, Vytautas Michelkevičius, Ignas Pavliukevičius, as well as Indrė Liškauskaitė.

-Author of "The Innermost Corner of the Outermost Layer - an Interview with Renate D. Dahl, Judit Fritz, and Lauren Kalman," in The Vessel 5, 2023, edited by Camilla Lhuin and Agnieszka Knapp.
+Author of "The Innermost Corner of the Outermost Layer - an Interview with Renate D. Dahl, Judit Fritz, and Lauren Kalman," in The Vessel 5, 2023, edited by Camilla Luihn and Agnieszka Knap

-Participant in the collective curatorial residency The Community of Writers in Łódź and Warsaw, organised by Anne Szefer Carlsen, Part 2/2.
+Participant in the collective curatorial residency The Community of Writers in Łódź and Warsaw, organised by Anne Szefer Karlsen, Part 2/2.

 Contributor to the Fashion Fictions research project by Dr. Amy Twigger Holroyd, World 182 "in which fashion focuses on the vicarious consumption of historical garments."